pythonHater170/compile-n-run/README.md

 Before installing `compile-n-run`, ensure you have the following:
 - A Linux or Unix-like operating system.
 - The `gcc` and `g++` compiler installed for compiling C and C++ programs, respectively.
+- The `rustc` compiler if you want to compile Rust

 ### Installation